Also Known As

 Some drugs that are known to increase cholesterol levels include oral corticosteroids, beta blockers, oral contraceptives, thiazide diuretics, oral retinoids and phenytoin.

-A very low cholesterol is often seen when there is an existing problem like malnutrition, liver disease, or cancer.
-However there is no evidence that low cholesterol causes any of these problems.
+A very low cholesterol may be seen in certain rare genetic conditions, or when there is an existing problem like malnutrition, liver disease, or cancer.
+However, there is no evidence that low cholesterol causes any of these problems.

 • What causes high cholesterol?